Gusttav28/PythonProject/README.md

 Since a continue creating the project I will continue to put more details about eveything that I going to build here.

-## I need to say that all this it would be with the respective links
+I need to say that all this it would be with the respective links

 ## Python Essentials

+- Respective blog link

 ## Python for the Development (API's, GRAPHQL, Docker, Cloud, CI/CD)

+- Respective blog link

 ## Python for Data Analyst

+- Respective blog link

 ## Python for Data Engineer

+- Respective blog link

 ## Python for Data Science

+- Respective blog link